 Depending on the time and the experience of your children, you can cut out some of the items.
 Such as making the paper plate into a boat.
 Then cut the strips of paper for weaving.
 You can also cut different colors of paper for the baby blanket.
 And cut out baby Moses.

 Then your preschoolers can weave the strips of paper in the boat.
 They also can wrap baby Moses in his blanket before placing him in the boat.

 You could also download the free baby Moses preschool craft that has all the pieces ready for you to cut out and use.
-The PDF is available for free at Teachers Pay Teachers.
+The PDF is available for sale at Teachers Pay Teachers.

 The craft goes with the Bible story found in Exodus 1:22 through 2:10.

 Mark the center of your paper plate.
 Draw a line from the edge to the center point.
 From the center point, draw an angled line approximately 4 1/2 inches from the center to the edged of the plate.

 Measure 1 inch from the cut edge and make a line.

 Draw lines about 1 inch apart from the bottom edge of the plate and the line you just drew.
 Cut on the lines.